 4. Why WordPress is your preferred niche?
 Provide some helpful tips to maintain a healthy WordPress blog.

 When I started Technshare, WordPress was the topic that I often wrote about.
 And I was also doing a lot of freelance work at that time.
 So it was a natural progression to start a resource site solely focused on WordPress.

 Publishing new content consistently will help you get regular subscribers.
 It doesn’t have to be daily; you can set the schedule to weekly, or even monthly.
 The only thing that really matters here is that you stick to a regular schedule.

 Keep regular backups

 This is something that you need to take very seriously, even if your blog is just a few weeks old or doesn’t generate any serious revenue.
 Things like server crash, blogs get hacked and developers messing up the site, happens more often than you think.
-So it’s important that you take some time out and setup a decent backup solution.
-Here’s a step-by-step guide on how to backup your site using a free plugin.
+So it’s important that you take some time out and set up a decent backup solution.

 Optimize your site for Search engines

 One of the first things that you need to do to maintain a healthy WordPress blog is to optimize your site for search engines.
 You should start by installing WordPress SEO or All-in-one SEO plugin.